 The first commercially available microwave oven, known as the “Radarange,” was introduced in 1947.
-While the technology was impressive, the appliance was almost 6 feet tall and weighed 750 pounds, so it couldn’t be easily incorporated into the average American kitchen.
-Luckily, in the decades since, microwaves have shrunk considerably, and today compact models are available that are suited to small kitchens.
-According to The U.S. Department of Energy (DOE), 96 percent of Americans now own a microwave.
+While it was impressive, it was almost 6 feet tall and weighed 750 pounds, so it could not fit in the average American kitchen.
+Today, compact microwaves have shrunk considerably, and compact models are available that are suited to small kitchens.

-While choosing the best small microwave might seem like a simple decision, there are actually a number of considerations to weigh.
-This guide will explore several important features to look for as you shop and will provide choices by category for some of the top products on the market.
+While choosing the best small microwave might seem simple, there are a number of considerations to weigh.
+This guide will explore several important features to look for as you shop and some choices by category for some of the top products on the market.

 - BEST OVERALL: Toshiba EM131A5C-BS Microwave Oven